noporpoise/seq_file/README.md

 sam_tools [http://samtools.sourceforge.net/]
 string_buffer [https://github.com/noporpoise/string_buffer]

-It also requires libz, which should already be installed.
+It also requires zlib, which should already be installed.

 To build the test code and the program seq_convert:

     make STRING_BUF_PATH=path/to/string_buffer/ SAM_PATH=path/to/samtools/

+Sometimes the linker can't find your libz.a file (zlib), so you may need to try:

+    make STRING_BUF_PATH=path/to/string_buffer/ SAM_PATH=path/to/samtools/ ZLIB_PATH=/dir/with/libz/in/

 To call in your own programs, use the following in your Makefile etc.